dask/dask/docs/source/dashboard.rst

 In the entry point of the dashboard you can find multiple plots with information about your cluster as listed below:

-- Bytes stored: Cluster memory.
+- :ref:`dashboard.memory`: Cluster memory and Memory per worker
-- Bytes per Worker: Memory per worker.
+- :ref:`dashboard.proc-cpu-occ`:  Tasks being processed by each worker/ NEEDS INFO/ NEEDS INFO
-- Task Processing/CPU Utilization/Occupancy: Tasks being processed by each worker/ NEEDS INFO/ NEEDS INFO
+- :ref:`dashboard.task-stream`: Individual task across threads.
-- Task Stream: Individual task across threads.
+- :ref:`dashboard.progress`: Progress of a set of tasks.

-- Progress: Progress of a set of tasks.
+.. _dashboard.memory:

 Bytes Stored and Bytes per Worker
 ---------------------------------